ramnoob/dicom-tag-classifier-ImageJ/README.md

 ## Dependencies
 - **ImageJ**: Java-based image processing software.
-- **Fiji**: A useful plugin added to ImageJ.
+- **Fiji**: ImageJ with useful plug-ins added.
 This plugin are recommended for use here (https://fiji.sc/) .

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.